-While the U.S. copyright industries have been sustaining millions of dollars in losses in Kazakhstan, the country received GSP trade benefits of approximately \$61 million in 2010 (and additionally, \$48 million in 2009).
+While the U.S. copyright industries have been sustaining millions of dollars in losses in Kazakhstan, more than US\$80.29 million in imports to the U.S. from Kazakhstan enjoyed duty-free treatment under the GSP program during the first eleven months of 2011 (and more than US\$60.7 million in 2010).
 In April 2006, as a result of improvements in Kazakhstan's IPR legal regime, the U.S. Government concluded its GSP review of IIPA's petition of Kazakhstan.
 IIPA asks the U.S. Government to continue to closely monitor Kazakhstan's GSP obligations vis-à-vis its IPR legal and enforcement regime.